emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 contributes to the phenomenon of data decay or "data entropy": data, whether publicy shared or not, becomes less accessible through time [@Pepe2014;
 @Vines2014; @Michener2012; @Michener1997].
 Best practices for data storage often
 begin and end with, "use a community standard repository."
-This is, by all means, a great practice; however, data storage policies are highly variable between repositories [@Marcial2010], and best practices across all stages of the data life cycle will facilitate transition from local storage to repository.
+This is a great practice; however, data storage policies are highly variable between repositories [@Marcial2010], and best practices across all stages of the data life cycle will facilitate transition from local storage to repository.
 Good storage practices are important even (or especially) in cases where data may not fit with an existing repository, in the cases where only derived data products (versus raw data) are suitable for deposition, or in the case where an existing repository may have lax standards.

 Therefore, this manuscript describes 10 simple rules for digital data storage that grew out of a long discussion among instructors for the Software and Data Carpentry